 Technical equivalence: The product must possess the same technical properties as the equivalent product without applied measures.

 In certain cases, the implementation of chain of custody within complex or geographically distributed production systems may require additional flexibility.
 Under specific conditions, regionally aligned approaches to mass balance accounting may be considered, provided that they uphold equivalent levels of credibility, verification, and transparency as site-specific methods.
-Such approaches shall be subject to independent third-party certification or verification and shall remain aligned with the overarching principles of consistency, avoidance of double counting, and technical plausibility.
+Such approaches shall be subject to independent third party certification or verification and shall remain aligned with the overarching principles of consistency, avoidance of double counting, and technical plausibility.

 Waste treatment, disposal and recycling modelling